fastly/js-compute-testing/README.md

 Use with any test runner and framework.

+Note that `@fastly/compute-testing` makes no assumptions or dictates on the language used to build the Compute application.
+This framework simply starts/stops the application, and helps your code make HTTP requests to it.

 > NOTE: `@fastly/compute-testing` is provided as a Fastly Labs product.
 Visit the
 > [Fastly Labs](https://www.fastlylabs.com/) site for terms of use.

-### Requirements

-For local testing, [Fastly CLI](https://developer.fastly.com/learning/tools/cli) is required.

-Note that `@fastly/compute-testing` makes no assumptions or dictates on the language used to build the Compute application.
-This framework simply starts/stops the application, and helps your code make HTTP requests to it.

 ### Installation

 ```
 npm install --save-dev @fastly/compute-testing
 ```

+This package installs a copy of the [Fastly CLI](https://developer.fastly.com/learning/tools/cli) as an npm dependency.
+Unless the [custom start script](#custom-start-script) feature is used, this installation of Fastly CLI is used to start the app being tested.

 ### Usage